dmelpi/vscode-dtdl/templates/mobfw.md

 * Properties
 * Commands

-ST has defined a set of rules to structure device models in such a way that they can later be used for different purposes.
+ST defines a set of rules to structure device models in such a way that they can later be used for different purposes.
 In fact, an ST compliant device model can be used to:
 1. generate C code to handle communication between a client and a device
 2. generate dynamic user interfaces in mobile and Python GUI applications
 3. drive the interpretation of heterogeneous telemetries

-### Conventions

-* `RawTelemetry`: the device model must have one or more components that declare a `st_ble_stream` property; this property is an object whose fields describe the format of the  of data carried within the `RawTelemetry` characteristic
-* `Binary content`:
-    * client to firmware: the device model must declare a command that notifies the firmware that binary content will be transferred from the client to the device; this command must have parameters to indicate th type of encoding for the binary content
-    * firmware to client: ???
-* `MLC`: the device model must have one component for each device that embeds an MLC IP; this component specifies whether the MLC is programmed or not, the name of the program and the labels used to interpret MLC output
-* `ISPU`:

 # Recommendations

 ## Device models and PnPL
 Firmware should use device models and PnPL to ease integration with clients, whenever possible.
+PnPL refers to the capability to use commands and properties defined in the device model in the local interaction between client and device.
+This interaction can be implemented over BLE, USB or other types of connectivity links.
+In any case, PnPL messages define a well structured JSON payload.

-Usage of device models is not mandatory but it is highly recommended.
-Device models must follow conventions defined here.
+Usage of device models is not mandatory but is highly recommended.
+Device models must follow conventions defined in this document.

 Support for firmware that does not have a device model associated may be terminated in the future for such clients and systems as ST BLE Sensor mobile app and cloud dashboards.
+The transition between current systems and future ones in not described in this document.

 ## FOTA
 The recommended way to implement firmware update is the following:
 1. send a PnPL command to indicate that a FOTA procedure is about to start, use command parameters to specify payload size, CRC and other needed values.
-2. use the `binary content` characteristic to trasfer the binary
+2. use the `binary content` characteristic to trasfer the actual binary file content

-After sending the command to start FOTA, the client should wait for a positive response, because it can take time for the firmware to erase flash memory.
+After sending the PnPL command to start FOTA, the client should wait for a positive response, because it can take time for the firmware to erase flash memory.

 FOTA using debug console is deprecated and its support will be removed in future version of clients.

-* WB/WBA case
+* WB/WBA case must be defined

 ## Smart sensors
 MLC and ISPU must be programmed before they can be used; there are two possible situations: 1) the microcontroller firmware has the smart sensor configuration hardcoded, 2) the smart sensor is programmed at runtime by sending a .ucf file content.